linb/GitHub_JSON_Editor/README.md

 [Online tool for editing JSON files in your GitHub Repositories](https://linb.github.io/GitHub_JSON_Editor).

-You can use this online tool to log in your Github account, select you repositories, list files, and edit any json file.
+You can use this online tool to log in your Github account, select you repositorie, list JSON files, and edit any json file.

 <hr>